PedroHenrique-42/pedrohenrique-42/README.md

   </a>
 </div>

-- 👀 I’m interested in front and back-end development.
+- 👀 I’m interested in mobile and back-end development.
-- 🌱 I’m currently learning Java && Flutter.
+- 🌱 I’m currently learning Android.

  ##
  <div>